Gabbyton/CEMENTO/README.md

 **Description:**

 This package is part of the larger SDLE FAIR application suite that features tools to create scientific ontologies faster and more efficiently.
 This package provides functional interfaces for converting draw.io diagrams of ontologies into RDF triples in the turtle (`.ttl`) format and vice versa.
-This package is able to provide term matching between reference ontology files and terms used in draw.io diagrams allowing for faster ontology deployment while maintaining robust cross-references for terms imported from other ontologies.
+This package is able to provide term matching between reference ontology files and terms used in draw.io diagrams allowing for faster ontology deployment while maintaining robust cross-references.

 ## Features